ktmeaton/obsidian-public/phd/plague-phylogeography Notes.md

 - Change the input of ```parse_tree``` to the rerooted tree.
 - Add country to continent mapping for metadata.
 - Improvements to plotting missing data and filtering log.
+- Change all metadata column names to lowercase.